OliverHellwig/sanskrit/papers/2023wsc/readme.md

 Oliver Hellwig, Sven Sellmer and Kyoko Amano: The Vedic corpus as a graph.
 An updated version of Bloomfield’s Vedic Concordance
 ```

 The main contribution is found in data/vc.xml.
 This file is a new and extended version of Bloomfield's well known Vedic Concordance, based on the electronic edition by Franceschini (2007).
+Bloomfield's Vedic Concordance ([see here](http://www.people.fas.harvard.edu/~witzel/VedicConcordance/ReadmeEng.html) for the original data and the copyright notice) is extremely useful, but can be difficult to parse in its original format.
+It is also complicated to find text references consumed in lists and enumerations.
+The entry ŚB.3.2.2.20-5.20, for example, can be expanded into ŚB.3.2.2.20; ŚB.3.2.3.20; ŚB.3.2.4.20; ŚB.3.2.5.20.
-Our aim was to explicitly encode the data structures found in previous printed and electronic versions of this work.
+Our aim was to explicitly encode such kind of information found in previous printed and electronic versions of this work.
 This includes, among other, resolving all citations and variants.
-Detailed information can be found in the paper (directory paper/).
+Detailed information is given in the paper (directory paper/).

 Entries from the following texts have been added to the Vedic Concordance: